-The German sparkling wine house in Schlierstein am Rhine was founded by Johann Jacob Söhnlein (1827-1912) in 1864 under the name "Rheingauer Schaumweinfabrik".
-In 1868 he receives from the base wines of the winery Castle Johannisberg prepared sparkling wine the name "Rheingold".
-This reached a tremendous degree of popularity and became an important advertising medium as a buoyant for the new imperial navy and for the music of Richard Wagner and popular as a top brand for the Nobel gastronomy of the international shipping lines.
-After an order of Kaiser Wilhelm I. (1797-1888) the warships of the German navy were allowed their Schiffstaufe received only with Söhnleinsekt.
-When the Bayreuth Festival with the four-part opera cycle "Ring of the Nibelung" was opened in 1876, Richard Wagner (1813-1883) gave the Söhnlein sparkling wine the title of Rheingold.
-At that time, the name was officially protected as the first sparkling wine brand ever.
+The German champagne house in Schlierstein on Rhine was founded by Johann Jacob Söhnlein (1827-1912) in 1864 under the name "Rheingau Sparkling Wine Factory".
+In 1868 the wine obtained from the estate's base wines Johannisberg Castle prepared sparkling wine the name "Rheingold".
+This reached an enormous level of awareness and became an important advertising medium as a champagne for the new imperial navy and for the music of Richard Wagner as well as a top brand for the fine dining of the international shipping lines.
+After an order by Kaiser Wilhelm I (1797-1888) the warships of the German Navy were allowed to Schiffstaufe only obtained with a Söhnle insect.
+When the Bayreuth Festival opened in 1876 with the four-part opera cycle "Ring der Nibelungen", Richard Wagner (1813-1883) awarded the Söhnlein sparkling wine as Rheingold.
+At that time, the name was officially protected as the first sparkling wine brand.

-Söhnlein had recognized early on that the high quality Riesling wines from the Castle Johannisberg With its high acidity, it was particularly suitable for insects.
-Therefore, in 1876, a contract was concluded between the Prince of Metternich-Winneburg'schen domain Schloss Johannisberg and Söhnlein on a right of first refusal for the wines.
-In 1878 Söhnlein won the gold medal at the world exhibition in Paris with a Riesling sparkling wine.
-But the name Metternich did not appear for the time being on the label.
-It was only in 1934 that another contract was concluded for the exclusive use of the Schloss Johannisberg wine label and the neck bow with the coat of arms of the Princely House.
-But only in 1971, this sparkling wine was established as a separate premium brand.
-The label bears the portrait of Clemens Wenzel Prince of Metternich-Winneburg (1773-1859).
-Today, four Fürst von Metternich sect are produced with different colored necklaces.
-These are "Dry" at 24 g / l, "Extra Dry" at 18 g / l, "Brut" at 12 g / l and "Rose" at 22 g / l dosage.
+Söhnlein had recognized early on that the high quality Riesling wines from Johannisberg Castle with their high acidity, they are particularly suitable for sparkling.
+Therefore, in 1876, a contract between the Prince of Metternich-Winneburg's domain at Schloss Johannisberg and Söhnlein was concluded on a right of first refusal for the wines.
+In 1878, Söhnlein won the gold medal at the World Exhibition in Paris with a Riesling sparkling wine.
+The name Metternich did not appear on the label for the time being.
+Only in 1934 was another contract concluded for the exclusive use of the Schloss Johannisberg wine label and the neck bow with the coat of arms of the Princely House.
+But it wasn't until 1971 that this sparkling wine was established as a premium brand of its own.
+The label bears the portrait of Clemens Wenzel Prince von Metternich-Winneburg (1773-1859).
+Today four Fürst-von-Metternich sparkling wines with different colored neck labels are produced.
+These are "dry" with 24 g / l, "extra dry" with 18 g / l, "brut" with 12 g / l and "rose" with 22 g / l dosage.